ptyadana/Python-Projects-Dojo/readme.md

 + **Endless Forest Adventure Game**: Embark your endless adventure walk through the forest.
 I dare you !
 + **Email Slicer** : simple email slicer to check user info.
 + **LOTR Ridiculous Fellowship System**: do you want to join the fellowship of the LOTR? sign up here !
++ **Cinema Simulator**: simple ticketing system where you can enjoy list of today movies.
++ **Baby Conversation Simulator** : As you know a child can be curious about everything and your answer may not satisfy him.
+Can you survive the endless questions and give the right answer?
++ **Pig Latin Translator**: want to try a new langague?
+You have came to the right place.

 ## [Password Checker Project](https://github.com/ptyadana/Python-Projects-Dojo/tree/master/03.Complete%20Python%20Developer%20-%20Zero%20to%20Mastery%20-%20AN/13.Scripting%20with%20Python)